lecroc/RepData_PeerAssessment1/PA1_template.md

 impstepmedian<-median(d7$steps)
 ```

-The impact of imputing the missing data on the mean is -220
+Imputing the missing data Changes the average daily steps by -220

-The impact of imputing the missing data on the median is -194
+Imputing the missing data changes the median by -194

 ## Are there differences in activity patterns between weekdays and weekends?

+First, I'll create a new factor variable called DayType that will indicate whether a given date is a weekend day or a weekday.
+Then we will summarize the data by Interval and DayType.

 ```r